yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 This approach has various benefits:

-- Since we only need to generate a single text file instead of tens of thousands, installs are now pretty much instantaneous - the main bottleneck becomes the number of dependencies in your project rather than your disk performances.
+- Since we only need to generate a single text file instead of tens of thousands, installs are now pretty much instantaneous - the main bottleneck becomes the number of dependencies in your project rather than your disk performance.

 - Installs are more stable and reliable due to reduced I/O operations, which are prone to fail (especially on Windows, where writing and removing files in batch may trigger various unintended interactions with Windows Defender and similar tools).